 With the breakup of the Ottoman Empire after World War I, Serbia and Montenegro became part of the Kingdom of the Serbs, Croats, and Slovene, which was later known as Yugoslavia.
 In 1946, it was recreated as the Federal State of Yugoslavia and consisted of six republics.
 Four republics (Slovenia, Croatia, Macedonia, and Bosnia-Hercegovina) declared their independence in 1991-92.
 In April of 1992, the remaining two republics formed a new, smaller Yugoslavia, now known as Serbia and Montenegro.
 The area's broad ethnic diversity and war-torn history continue to make it one of Europe's most tense regions.

-Even though the Ottoman Turk ruled the Balkans for centuries, they were always an ethnic minority.
+Even though Ottoman Turks ruled the Balkans for centuries, they were always an ethnic minority.
 Religious, linguistic, and social differences kept them from intermarrying with the local populations in large numbers.
 When they did intermarry, Turkish men usually married Muslim, non-Turkish women.
 Polygamy (having more than one spouse) is prohibited by state law.

 Today, many things in Yugoslavia reflect the influence of the lengthy Turkish Ottoman occupation.
 There are a number of Ottoman-style, domed mosques with pencil-thin pillars, modeled after those in Istanbul.
 The wooden houses decorated with latticework windows and containing separate quarters for men and women also have a Turkish flavor.
 Also, many of the marketplaces have specialty stores that are grouped together.